AtlasOfLivingAustralia/atlas-index/search-service/dataquality.md

 - Admin API to edit the data.
 - Legacy V1 API.

 ## Data Migration
 1. Using the existing Data Quality Service admin UI, export each quality profile.
 The exports will be JSON files.
 2. Using the admin-ui, import the JSON files into the new Data Quality Service.
+3. Manually copy any manually set inverse filters, for each profile, from the old Data Quality Service to the new one.

 ## Changes
 - Manual ordering of items is no longer supported.
-Use alphabetical ordering instead.
+If client ordering is required use alphabetical ordering.
+- `inverseFilter` is present in additional JSON responses.
+- Using explicit `OR` instead of implied `OR` in constructed inverse filters.